 College Tech Prep programs prepare high school students for the high skill, high demand technical careers required for an increasingly complex global economy.
 College Tech Prep emphasizes math, science and technology for Ohio’s economic development.

-Students master college prep math, science and English AND build marketable skills in areas such as engineering, health, information technology, biotechnology and business.
+Students master college prep math, science and English AND build marketable skills in areas such as engineering, health, information technology, biotechnology, business, and many others.
 Program pathways align to an associate or bachelor’s degree or certification at North Central State College and other Ohio colleges and universities and/or employment.

 Education is Aligned and Market-Driven